EricZinda/Perplexity/backlog.md

+- Get rid of old code
+- Figure out how to make "I want 2 steaks and 1 salad" work
+  - it only sends "2 steaks" to want so that is all that gets checked
 - Get the bill working
 - Make "What is not on the menu?" work properly
 - Get rid of old code that has been implemented differently